 - For outside use, work only with three-wire grounded extension cords.

 - Use rubber gaskets in light sockets or hang sockets downward to keep water out.

 - Keep connections and lights off the ground by hanging them over wooden stakes.

-“Respect electricity at all times,” said Dennis Dawsey, Entergy vice president of customer service in Louisiana “Follow all safety guidelines to ensure that you and your family make happy memories and get to enjoy this time with those you care about most.”
+“Respect electricity at all times,” said Robbin Jeter, Entergy Mississippi vice president of customer service.
+“Follow all safety guidelines to ensure that you and your family make happy memories and get to enjoy this time with those you care about most.”